bmp-dot/nutanixapibootcamp/api_cluster_list/api_cluster_list.rst

 #.
 Click Send to submit the v3 API call

-  - The intent response provides an array of image resources, similar to GET on one entity
+  - The intent response provides an array of cluster resources
-  - Take note of the cluster UUID under the metadata.
+  - Take note of the cluster UUID under the metadata

   .. figure:: images/clusteruuid.png